Market Analysts see Planet Labs PBC [PL] falling to $8. Time to buy?

 Needham have made an estimate for Planet Labs PBC shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 15, 2022.
 While these analysts kept the previous recommendation, Needham raised their target price to Buy.
 The new note on the price target was released on January 27, 2022, representing the official price target for Planet Labs PBC stock.
 Previously, the target price had yet another raise to $11, while Goldman analysts kept a Buy rating on PL stock.

-Planet Labs PBC [PL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.50.
-With this latest performance, PL shares dropped by -1.28% in over the last four-week period, additionally plugging by 34.87% over the last 6 months – not to mention a drop of -38.00% in the past year of trading.
+Planet Labs PBC [PL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.81.
+With this latest performance, PL shares gained by 4.45% in over the last four-week period, additionally plugging by 20.08% over the last 6 months – not to mention a drop of -38.82% in the past year of trading.

 Planet Labs PBC’s liquidity data is similarly interesting compelling, with a Quick Ratio of 4.10 and a Current Ratio set at 4.10.